Sunday, March 14, 2021

 This text is a very strong affirmation of the deity of Jesus Christ and is packed with meaning.
 The phrase "exact representation" can be illustrated using an ideal cut diamond as an analogy.
 The glory of Christ transcends the effulgence of even the most precious gems.

 God the Son possesses the same divine nature as God the Father.
 He has the same divine glory as God the Father.
 Christ is the wisdom of God.
 He is wisdom incarnate (1 Corinthians 1:24; 30; Colossians 2:3).

 The English Standard Version renders "exact representation" as "the exact imprint."
-The New Living Translation renders "exact representation" as "represents God exactly."
-The New Century Version renders "exact representation" as "shows exactly what God is like."
 No man or angel can rightfully have this kind of description applied to themselves.
 Christ represents God perfectly in every way.
 He makes known to us God the Father (John 14:9).